Categories

 This is where the Encyclical and the ECCP align.
 Pope Leo calls for responsibility to be clearly defined at every stage, from those who design and develop AI systems to those who use them and rely on them for concrete decisions (Magnifica Humanitas, ¶105).
 The DOJ asks whether the company has translated that responsibility into risk assessment, controls, testing, training and accountability.

 For CCOs, the message is direct.
 AI governance should be reflected in the risk assessment, policies and procedures, training, third-party risk management, internal controls, monitoring, investigations, discipline, incentives and board reporting.
-A company that cannot explain how it governs AI will struggle to explain how its compliance program is keeping pace with the business.
+A company that cannot explain how it governs AI will struggle to demonstrate how its compliance program keeps pace with the business.

 The CCO’s Role in AI Governance